 Today, the testing of autonomous class-8 trucks is permitted in 43 states, and of those states, 24 states allow for the commercial deployment of autonomous trucks.
 It may surprise you that while states like Arizona, New Mexico and Texas are leading the way for autonomous trucking operations, the state of California, which prides itself on being the state of innovation, does not yet allow self-driving heavy-duty trucks to operate on public roads.
 However, it is likely only a matter of time until California opens its doors to the autonomous testing of class 8 trucks because the technology addresses many of the biggest challenges facing the transportation industry today.

-One of the most promising advantages of autonomous technology is the potential to set a new standard for safety.
+One of the most promising advantages of autonomous truck technology is the potential to set a new standard for truck safety.
 Our nations’ long-haul truck drivers have a difficult job.
 They need to remain focused and alert for long periods of time, ensuring the nearly 80,000 pounds of steel and cargo remain centered within their lane, while also avoiding the unpredictable driving behaviors from other drivers on the road.

 Today, over 90% of accidents are caused by human error, and truck driver fatalities have been increasing each year since 2015.
 In 2020, there were more truck driver fatalities than ever before, so it appears that road safety is an issue that is getting worse when you look at the data.
 The biggest causes of the increased fatalities are thought to be distracted and impaired driving.
-Autonomous technology can make a tremendous contribution to improving safety because the autonomous systems can see more of what is happening around the vehicle, processing more information, and reacting faster than a human driver.
+Autonomous truck technology can make a tremendous contribution to improving safety because the autonomous systems can see more of what is happening around the vehicle, processing more information, and reacting faster than a human driver.
 In addition, the system never drinks, never texts, and never gets tired.
 The potential to reduce the number of accidents on the road and with it reduce the number of fatalities cannot be ignored.

 Another problem facing the transportation industry today is the nation’s shortage of qualified professional truckdrivers.
 The American Trucking Associations (ATA) estimates that we had a shortfall of 60,000 professional truck drivers in 2018, and the problem is estimated to get significantly worse over the next three to four years as our on-demand consumer culture places greater strain on our existing workforce.
 The average age of today’s professional truck driver is estimated to be 55 years old, and for the most part young people today have not pursued truck driving as an occupation.
 This means that as our current driver pool matures and begins to approach retirement, the driver shortage will get worse over time.
 In fact, the driver shortage is expected to surpass 100,000 drivers by 2023, and 160,000 by 2028.
 This is yet again a fantastic opportunity for autonomous trucks to help solve a real problem by filling the gap between the rising demands on our logistics system, and our pool of qualified professional drivers.
 Autonomous trucks can operate nearly continuously, stopping only for refueling and preventative maintenance, so they are the ideal solution for meeting our nation’s rising demand for freight capacity.